dreadwrr/pyparsec/README.md

 05/10/20206 <br><br>

-Note originally made using ctypes and .dll. but movedd to python c api so have to finish testing before releasing <br><br>
+Note originally made using ctypes and .dll. but moved to python c api so have to finish testing before releasing <br>

-Purpose and initial concept was to use for file searching. so accesses by volume if needing to read a mft dump there are other apis available https://github.com/omerbenamram/mft. or use the CLI version of mft parser.
+Purpose and initial concept was for file searching use. so accesses by volume if needing to read a mft dump there are other apis available https://github.com/omerbenamram/mft. or use the CLI version of mft parser.

+Can be expanded to include FILENAME timestamps but SI is used which is more reliable.
+Open to any suggestions to improve or support use cases

 Will list compile steps for the .pyd <br><br>